albertolopes/albertolopes/README.md

 - I'm a software development analyst

-- I'm currently learning Java, Spring Boot, JavaScript and Node;
+- I'm currently working and learning more about Java;

 - [Blog](https://albertholopes.medium.com/) - Here I write about many things;